Why do stars move slowly across the sky?

 Why is the star moving?
 Simply put, it’s because of gravity—because they are moving around the center of their galaxy, for example.
 Gravity makes every object in space move.
 There are actually two different reasons why stars appear to move across our sky.
 The first is because the Earth is spinning and second because the Earth itself is moving around the Sun. … At the same time as the Earth is moving around the sun it is spinning on it own axis (once a day).
 These apparent star tracks are in fact not due to the stars moving, but to the rotational motion of the Earth.
 As the Earth rotates with an axis that is pointed in the direction of the North Star, stars appear to move from east to west in the sky.
 When you look up at the night sky and see what appears to be a bright star moving quickly across the sky, what you’re really seeing is a satellite that’s reflecting the Sun’s surface in just the right way for you to see it.
 You’re absolutely right that stars twinkle — and sometimes appear to move around — due to our atmosphere “scrambling” their light as it travels from the top of Earth’s atmosphere to the ground.
 This phenomenon, also called scintillation, tends to occur more obviously in bright stars.

-See also How many blankets do I need for moving?
+See also How do I ship personal belongings internationally?

 What do you call a slow moving star?